AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 ---
 title: K-Means tricks for fun and profit
 published: true
-description: K-Means is an interesting, simple and pretty intuitive algorithm.
+description: K-Means is an interesting, simple, and pretty intuitive algorithm.
 It turns out it can do more than just clustering.
-tags: machine learning, clustering, artificial inteligence, k-means, svm, kernel trick
+tags: machine learning, clustering, artificial intelligence, k-means, svm, kernel trick, kmeans, kmeans svm trick
 layout: post
-date:   2021-06-18 00:10:00 +0200
+date:   2021-06-19 00:10:00 +0200
 categories: posts
 permalink: /posts/2021-06-18-kmeans-trick
 comments: true